MDMCproject/MDMCproject.github.io/_sources/pages/installation/docker.rst.txt

 Windows
 -------
-.. include:: docker/docker-compose-files.rst
+.. include:: docker/docker-compose-files-osx-windows.rst

 :download:`Download mdmc docker-compose zip <../../_static/files/osx-windows/mdmc.zip>`

-.. include:: docker/docker-compose-env-osx-windows.rst
+Then, open the empty file 'token.txt' and paste your personal access token into it.

-At the command line, in the directory where the docker-compose.yml and the .env files are located, do the following (please ensure that Docker Desktop is running, test this e.g. by running :code:`docker run hello-world`):
+At the command line, in the directory where the docker-compose.yml and the token file is located, do the following (please ensure that Docker Desktop is running, test this e.g. by running :code:`docker run hello-world`):

 .. include:: docker/docker-compose-run.rst

 Mac OS X
 --------
-.. include:: docker/docker-compose-files.rst
+.. include:: docker/docker-compose-files-osx-windows.rst

 :download:`Download mdmc docker-compose zip <../../_static/files/osx-windows/mdmc.zip>`

-.. include:: docker/docker-compose-env-osx-windows.rst
+Then, open the empty file 'token.txt' and paste your personal access token into it.

-Then in a terminal, in the directory where the docker-compose.yml and the .env files are located, do the following (please ensure that Docker Desktop is running, test this e.g. by running :code:`docker run hello-world`):
+Then in a terminal, in the directory where the docker-compose.yml and the token file is located, do the following (please ensure that Docker Desktop is running, test this e.g. by running :code:`docker run hello-world`):

 .. include:: docker/docker-compose-run.rst